AndreasLH/Image-Colourization/README.md

-# Image-Colourization
+# Image Colourization with conditional GANs
-Image colourization 🖍🎨 for our project in the DTU Deep Learning course (02456)
+Repository for our image colourization 🖍🎨 project in the Deep Learning course (02456) at DTU.

+You can find our poster [here](poster/02456_Deep_Learning_Image_Colourization.pdf).

+# How it works

 # Milestones
 - [x] Data: use the places365 dataset (remove BW images)